The Fascinating World of Daith Piercings

 What is a Daith Piercing?

-A Daith piercing (pronounced Day-th or Doth) is a piercing through the innermost fold of the ear, just above the ear canal.
-When pierced correctly, the jewelry should appear as though it is emerging directly from the ear canal.
-The most commonly used jewelry for this piercing is a 14-gauge Captive Bead Ring (CBR), which promotes optimal healing before more intricate jewelry can be introduced.
+A Daith piercing (pronounced Day-th or Doth) goes through the innermost fold of the ear, just above the ear canal.
+When pierced correctly, the jewelry appears to emerge directly from the ear canal.
+The most commonly used jewelry for this piercing is a 14-gauge Captive Bead Ring (CBR), which promotes optimal healing before introducing more intricate designs.

 Why Are Daith Piercings So Popular?

-Daith piercings have always been admired for their unique placement and stylish appeal, but their rise in popularity can largely be attributed to the claim that they can cure or alleviate migraines.
+Daith piercings have always been celebrated for their unique placement and stylish appeal.
+Their rise in popularity is largely due to claims that they can cure or alleviate migraines.
 Around 2015, blogs and social media exploded with anecdotes from individuals who believed their Daith piercing had reduced or even eliminated their migraines.

 As a professional piercer, I must emphasize that we are not physicians, acupuncturists, or medically trained professionals.
 It is unethical for any piercer to claim that this piercing has proven medical benefits.
-While I completely understand the desperation that migraine sufferers feel (as a sufferer myself), it is important to remain cautious of those who promote Daith piercings as a miracle cure.
+While I understand the desperation that migraine sufferers feel (as I am a sufferer myself), it is crucial to be cautious of those who promote Daith piercings as a miracle cure.

 That being said, Daith piercings are undeniably striking.
-Due to their ability to suit most ear anatomies—and even accommodate multiple piercings in some cases—they remain a favorite among piercing enthusiasts.
-There’s no denying their aesthetic appeal, but let’s talk about their supposed medical benefits.
+They suit most ear anatomies and even accommodate multiple piercings in some cases.
+There’s no denying their aesthetic appeal, but let’s discuss their supposed medical benefits.

 What is a Migraine?